kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 enemyArray =  [1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 13, 14, 15, 16, 17, 18, 19, 20, 23, 24, 25, 26, 27, 28, 29, 30, 31]
 ```

-The enemies are then added with the following function:
+With the below function, I can then add any pokemon with the use of the second parameter in their starting positions.
 ```
 function addEnemy(arr, pokemon) {
   for (let i = 0; i < arr.length; i++) {